DimitriBarronmore/cyf-arenas/README.md

 **2.)** Arena.ResizeImmediate no longer exists.
 Instead, Arena.Resize takes an optional third true / false argument which tells it whether to resize immediately.

-**3.)** Arena.currenty and Arena.y both return a coordinate on the outside of the white portion of the arena.
-This may cause off-by-five positioning errors in existing code which uses Arena.currenty.

 -----------------------

 ## **Features:**

 **`arenas.bind_arena(arena)`**
 Causes the real arena to copy the location/scale of the given arena, for purposes of bound monster sprites and the resize back to the UI box at the end of a wave.
-Set to the value of 'Arena' when the library is initialized.
+When the library is initialized this is set to `Arena`.
 If 'false' is instead given as an argument, the real arena will no longer move unless directed.
 If needed it can be accessed via `arenas.real_arena`

 **`Arena.Rotate/Arena.RotateTo(angle, immediate = false)`**